Skip to navigation Skip to content

 The Parent Support Team (PST) manages Child Support customers who are a parent or carer and under 18 years of age.
 PST management continues until the customer turns 18 years of age.

-To transfer customers on the phone to PST who fit the criteria, see Customer Referral Guidelines for Child Support customers.
+To transfer customers on the phone to PST who fit the criteria, see Customer Referral Guidelines (CRG) - Child Support > Parent Support Team (PST).

 Non-parent carers